-One study reporting a lack of dose-response relationship between atherosclerotic burden in other vascular territories (carotid, lower extremity) and AAA suggests that these diseases occur in parallel rather than as simple causal pathway.238 Nonetheless, most consider those identified with AAA to warrant the CVD risk management strategies for those at high risk for CVD events (statin, HTN control, smoking cessation).
-There is some emerging interest in exploring the potential effects of AAA screening on CVD mortality by identifying those at increased risk for future CVD events and providing aggressive CVD risk modification.239-241 MASS reported ischemic heart disease-related deaths in screened and unscreened groups, showing no difference at 13 years;170 however, it is uncertain whether contemporary standards of practice including widespread use of statins and hypertension control might change that finding.242 On the other hand, those identified with AAA would already be candidates for aggressive CVD risk management based on ASCVD predicted 10-year risk of > 7.5 or 10 percent.^{243, 244}
+One study reporting a lack of dose-response relationship between atherosclerotic burden in other vascular territories (carotid, lower extremity) and AAA suggests that these diseases occur in parallel rather than as simple causal pathway.
+Nonetheless, most consider persons identified with AAA to warrant the CVD risk management strategies for those at high risk for CVD events (statins, hypertension control, and smoking cessation).
+There is some emerging interest in exploring the potential effects of AAA screening on CVD mortality by identifying persons at increased risk for future CVD events and providing aggressive CVD risk modification.239-241

+MASS reported ischemic heart disease-related deaths in screened and unscreened groups, showing no difference at 13 years; however, it is uncertain whether contemporary standards of practice, including widespread use of statins and hypertension control, might change that finding.
+On the other hand, persons identified with AAA would already be candidates for aggressive CVD risk management based on atherosclerotic cardiovascular disease predicted 10-year risk of 7.5 percent or greater or 10 percent.